Friends of Scottish Civic Trust, lovers of the built environment and folk self-isolating throughout Scotland:

 #WhatsOotMaWindae 13: Stirling Castle Walk B&B

-#WhatsOotMaWindae 12: Teampull na Trionaid & Feith na Fala (North Uist)
+#WhatsOotMaWindae 12: Teampull na Trionaid & Feith na Fala, North Uist, Western Isles

 A cracking view from North Uist for What’s Oot Ma Windae!
 The structure we can see in the distance of this shot is Teampull na Trionaid, or the Church of the Holy Trinity, said to have origins from the 12th century.
 The site went through several iterations right up to the 19th century, including functioning as a monastery.
 The west end of the church is the best remaining feature with walls up to 1m thick!
 This impressive structure lies adjacent to a field called ‘Feith na Fala’.
 Although this field looks sleepy and picturesque today, Feith na Fala means ‘Ditch of Blood’, in memory of the Battle of Carinish.
 The Battle of Carinish took place on this site in 1601 between the feuding MacLeod and MacDonald clans.
 It is said to have been the last battle fought in Scotland using only traditional weapons!
 You can get up close and personal with the site by checking out this virtual tour of Teampull na Troinaid.